jaimani/ai-travel-demo/README.md

 # Llama Inc. Travel - AI-Powered Trip Planning

 A full-stack travel booking demo powered by **OpenAI Agents SDK** with multi-agent orchestration for intelligent trip planning.
+It uses **Stripe Checkout** to charge users for a subscription to unlock multi-city trip planning.

 ## Stack